admin

 We all get bulk presorted mail in our mailboxes.
 A lot of what we receive is “junk mail” that we chuck in the recycle bin right away.
 Business owners especially are bombarded with unsolicited offers.
 However, the right offer, coupled with an eye catching layout, can break through.
 Gary and I collaborated to create just that.
 Which elements came together in order to create a campaign that continues to deliver results?

-When Gary first came to me for this postcard mailer design, I already knew what he was looking for.
+When Gary first came to me for his initial postcard mailer design, I already knew what he was looking for.
 Since I had designed print projects for him for so many years, I knew his tastes by heart.
 Our collaboration method has not changed much since I left Bowling Green and started working from home.
 Gary begins the process with a mockup in Microsoft Word.
 He includes a few suggested images, headlines, and copy in order to get his point across.
 I start by correcting any grammar and spelling errors and selecting the most effective text.
 Then, I make my own tweaks to it before moving on to Adobe Photoshop for the actual design.

 Graphics And Layout For Direct Mail Card Design – Front Side